zh012/myvim/docs/scala_dev.md

 run command `ensimeConfig` in sbt console

-### YouCompleteMe requests to use MacVim instead of console vim, and will need build
+### YouCompleteMe
-something locally
+** even YCM ask for installing MacVim instead of console vim, it seems working fine with console vim though

 ```
-brew cask install macvim
+brew install macvim  # Do NOT use cask install
 brew install cmake
 ```